MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 In future releases, we'll look at enabling artificial-intelligence scenarios and providing a baseline for doing AI on Dynamics 365 Accelerators.

 ## Site-map extensions
-With the Health Accelerator plugged in to the Dynamics 365 platform, you can optimize various aspects of care coordination and segment patients and providers based on EMR data.
+With the Healthcare Accelerator plugged in to the Dynamics 365 platform, you can optimize various aspects of care coordination and segment patients and providers based on EMR data.
 You can also manage the care continuum of all patients by leveraging the entire customer-engagement solution within Dynamics 365.

 This accelerator adds another layer to the rich feature set in the base Dynamics 365 functionality by adding a ribbon to help you manage the special needs of your health organization.
 This ribbon contains entities to record patient data, appointments, procedures, nutrition orders, care plans, and a multitude of other functions.